Chamomile Tea & Other Applications for Dobermans: Benefits, Preparation, and Uses

 Ingredients:

-Chamomile tea bags (organic and caffeine-free.
+• Chamomile tea bags or, preferably, chamomile flowers (organic and caffeine-free.
 DO NOT use any tea with caffeine.
 It is toxic to your dog.
 Also, pay attention that there are no other components in the tea that may be harmful to your dog.
-Use single-ingredient chamomile tea, and do not use any sweeteners, including artificial sweeteners.
+Use single-ingredient chamomile (tea), and do not use any sweeteners, including artificial sweeteners.
 Again, these can be toxic to your dog)

 Steps:

-Boil the Water: Heat water to a temperature of 200°F (93°C).
-This is just below boiling point and is ideal for extracting the beneficial compounds from chamomile.
+1. Boil the Water: Heat water to a temperature of 200°F (93°C).
+This is just below the boiling point and is ideal for extracting the beneficial compounds from chamomile.

-Steep the Tea: Place one chamomile tea bag in a cup of hot water (about 8 ounces or 240 ml).
+2. Steep the Tea: Place one chamomile tea bag or, preferably, 3 teaspoons of chamomile flowers in a cup of hot water (about 5 ounces or 150 ml) (Brendieck-Worm & Melzig, 2021).
 Let it steep for 5-10 minutes.
 The longer the steeping time, the stronger the tea will be.
+However, stronger does not necessarily mean better.
+It is best not to exceed 10 minutes.

-Serving Size: For small dogs, offer 1-2 tablespoons.
+4. Serving Size: For small dogs, offer 2-3 teaspoons.
 For medium to large dogs like Dobermans, offer up to 1/4 cup.
 Start with a small amount to see how your dog reacts.

-Important Note: Never add sweeteners, caffeine, or other ingredients to the chamomile tea.
-Sweeteners, especially artificial ones like xylitol, can be toxic to dogs.
-Caffeine can cause hyperactivity, increased heart rate, and other health issues.
+Never add sweeteners, caffeine, or other ingredients to the chamomile tea.
+Sweeteners, especially artificial ones like xylitol, are toxic to dogs.
+Caffeine can cause hyperactivity, increased heart rate, and other severe health issues.
 Always ensure that the tea is pure chamomile.

 Chamomile Tincture: